Brainscape Certified ( See All )

 Learn Faster with Cognitive Science

-There are three main steps in the ongoing CBR cycle.
+There are three main steps in the ongoing CBR cycle:

-First, Active Recall.
+The first step is active recall.
 Rather than simply "recognizing" the correct answer from a series of multiple choices, Brainscape (or really any flashcards) force you to recall the fact from scratch, thereby strengthening the neuron connections that your brain uses to encode that information.

 The second step is metacognition.
 As soon as you manually reveal the answer to a given flashcard, Brainscape asks you to rate, on a 1-5 scale, depending on how well you think you know the material.
 This act of self-assessment further deepens your newborn neural connections.

 The final step is spaced repetition.
 Brainscape uses your self-reported confidence rating to determine exactly how frequently to show you the flashcard again, with low-confidence items repeated more often until you increase your confidence rating.